apache/skywalking-banyandb/docs/concept/tsdb.md

 ## Block

+Each block holds data with the same series ID.
+The max size of the measure block is controlled by data volume and the number of rows.
+Meanwhile, the max size of the stream block is controlled by data volume.
 The diagram below shows the detailed fields within each block.
-The block is the minimal unit of tsdb, which contains several rows of data.
+The block is the minimal unit of TSDB, which contains several rows of data.
 Due to the column-based design, each block is spread over several files.

 ![measure-block](https://skywalking.apache.org/doc-graph/banyandb/v0.6.0/measure-block.png)
 ![stream-block](https://skywalking.apache.org/doc-graph/banyandb/v0.6.0/stream-block.png)